Vying for Mediterranean Supremacy

-Karsten also wishes to pick Carthage to play, so he bids 2 PCs
+Karsten also wants Carthage to play, so he bids 2 PCs for Carthage.

-for Carthage.
-Stuart counters with three, and finally Karsten
+Stuart counters with three, and finally Karsten acquiesces.
+Stuart

-acquiesces.
-Stuart will now play the Carthaginians.
-Karsten (now
+will now play the Carthaginians.
+Karsten (now the Roman player)

-the Roman player) decides to use his 3 PC Adjustments as follows:
+decides to use his 3 PC Adjustments as follows: He spends one

-He spends one point to remove the Carthaginian PC in the Balearic
+point to remove the Carthaginian PC in the Balearic Islands.

-Islands.
-He then spends one point to place a Roman PC in the
+He then spends one point to place a Roman PC in the Balearic

 the Balearic Islands from Carthaginian control to Roman control.